marchaefner/jedit-AnchoredSelection/README.md

 The plugin brings:

   * An "Anchored selection" action (`toggle-anchor-select`) which can be bound to a keyboard shortcut.
-  * A status bar widget which can be added in Global Options > Status Bar > Widgets (requires jEdit 5).
+  * A status bar widget which can be added in Global Options > Status Bar > Widgets.
   * An API for macros:
       * `anchoredselection.AnchoredSelectionPlugin.isAnchored(textArea)`
       * `anchoredselection.AnchoredSelectionPlugin.toggleAnchor(view)`